PHOTOS/VIDEO: Garfield Fire Ravages Multi-Family, Mixed-Use Building

 UPDATE: A firefighter sustained a minor injury during a blaze that ripped through a multi-family, mixed-use Garfield building late Friday into Saturday.

+It quickly blew through the attic and roof, collapsing a rear portion of the building collapsed soon after.

-Firefighters also had to deal with downed wires in the stubborn blaze, which was finally brought under control at 1:50 a.m.
+Utility wires briefly caught fire in the stubborn blaze, which was finally brought under control at 1:49 a.m.

 Jeff Stang produced up-close video: